Estate planning and photography may not seem like they have a lot in common with each other, but in this article we talk about their similarities.

 Estate planning and its documents serve a very similar purpose.
 These documents capture a persons wants, desires, and needs in much the same way as a photograph does.
 In fact, your documents can help explain things when you are either unable to due to incapacity or death.
 In these papers you can describe and explain what you are thinking, feeling and your desires for your loved ones and your hard-earned possessions.
 This helps your loved ones to know a little more about you even when you are unable tell them.
 Many people find it difficult to express their feelings verbally and have even chosen to write touching letters in their estate plan to ensure their family knows how much they loved them and how much they desire their future success and happiness.

 When you are gone – your estate planning documents live on, providing the guidance of your wishes to your loved ones and family.
-In many ways they too are a snapshot in time.
+In many ways your will or trust is also a snapshot in time.